-Listing 13-3: The business logic of the program that prints the workout plans based on the inputs and calls to the simulated_expensive_calculation function
+Listing 13-3: The business logic that prints the workout plans based on the inputs and calls to the simulated_expensive_calculation function

 The code in Listing 13-3 has multiple calls to the slow calculation function.
-The first if block calls simulated_expensive_calculation twice, the if inside the outer else doesn’t call it at all, and the code inside the else case inside the outer else calls it once.
+The first if block  calls simulated_expensive_calculation twice, the if inside the outer else  doesn’t call it at all, and the code inside the second else case  calls it once.

 The desired behavior of the generate_workout function is to first check if the user wants a low intensity workout (indicated by a number less than 25) or a high intensity workout (25 or more).

-Low intensity workout plans will recommend a number of pushups and situps based on the complex algorithm we’re simulating with the simulated_expensive_calculation function, which needs the intensity number as an input.
+Low intensity workout plans will recommend a number of pushups and situps based on the complex algorithm we’re simulating.

-If the user wants a high intensity workout, there’s some additional logic: if the value of the random number generated by the app happens to be 3, the app will recommend a break and hydration instead.
-If not, the user will get a high intensity workout of a number of minutes of running that comes from the complex algorithm.
+If the user wants a high intensity workout, there’s some additional logic: if the value of the random number generated by the app happens to be 3, the app will recommend a break and hydration.
+If not, the user will get a number of minutes of running based on the complex algorithm.

-The data science team has let us know that there are going to be some changes to the way we have to call the algorithm.
-To simplify the update when those changes happen, we would like to refactor this code to have only a single call to the simulated_expensive_calculation function.
-We also want to get rid of the spot where we’re currently calling the function twice unnecessarily, and we don’t want to add any other calls to that function in the process.
-That is, we don’t want to call it if we’re in the case where the result isn’t needed at all, and we still want to call it only once in the last case.
+The data science team has let us know that we’ll have to make some changes to the way we call the algorithm in the future.
+To simplify the update when those changes happen, we want to refactor this code so it only calls the simulated_expensive_calculation function once.
+We also want to cut the place where we’re currently calling the function twice unnecessarily without adding any other calls to that function in the process.
+That is, we don’t want to call it if the result isn’t needed, and we still want to call it only once.

+Refactoring Using Functions

 There are many ways we could restructure this program.
-The way we’re going to try first is extracting the duplicated call to the expensive calculation function into a variable, as shown in Listing 13-4:
+First we’ll try extracting the duplicated call to the expensive calculation function into a variable, as shown in Listing 13-4:

 Filename: src/main.rs